AndreaCombette/personal-website/content/post/steady-states/index.md

 # Tutorial.
 Searching for steady states

+Welcome to a journey through the fascinating world of dynamical systems, where equations dance, solutions settle, and chaos sometimes reigns.
+Today, we’ll explore how to hunt for the elusive steady states of a system—those magical points where time stands still and the system finds its balance.

-A [*dynamical system*](https://en.wikipedia.org/wiki/Dynamical_system) is as system, described by one or more differential equations, that evolves over time.
-A constant solution to a dynamical system is called a *steady state*.
-Considering a differential equation
+A [*dynamical system*](https://en.wikipedia.org/wiki/Dynamical_system) is, at its core, a system described by one or more differential equations that evolves over time.
+But what happens when the system stops changing?
+That’s a *steady state*: a constant solution where the system has found its groove.
+For a differential equation
 $$
 u'(t)=f(t,u(t)),
 $$
-one generally finds the steady states of the equation by setting $u'(t)=0$ at all times $t$, so that $u(t)=v$ at all times $t$, and solving the resulting equation $f(t,v)=0$ for $v$.
+the steady states are found by setting $u'(t)=0$ for all $t$, so $u(t)=v$ is constant, and solving $f(t,v)=0$ for $v$.

-In this notebook, we investigate numerical techniques to determine the steady states of a dynamical system.
-To do this, we consider the following autonomous ordinary differential equation
+Let’s get our hands dirty with a concrete example.
+Consider the autonomous ordinary differential equation:
 $$
 u'(t)=-(u(t))^3+5\,u(t)+\mu,
 $$
-that depends on a real parameter $\mu$.
-For this simple example, the steady states are the roots of the associated polynomial function $f_\mu(x)=-x^3+5x+\mu$.
-Depending on the value of the parameter, there exist one, two, or three real roots.
+where $\mu$ is a real parameter.
+The steady states are the roots of the polynomial $f_\mu(x)=-x^3+5x+\mu$.
+Depending on $\mu$, there may be one, two, or three real roots—each a possible steady state.

-The following libraries will be needed.
+To embark on this adventure, we’ll need a few trusty companions:

 ```python
 import numpy as np